UMich-CURLY/unified_cvo/README.md

 #### Headers

-Core Library: `include/unified_cvo/cvo/CvoGPU.hpp`
+Core Library: `include/unified_cvo/cvo/CvoGPU.hpp`.
+This header file is the main interfacing of using the library.
+The `align` functions perform the registration.
+The `function_angle` functions measure the overlap of the two point clouds.

 Customized PCL PointCloud: `include/unified_cvo/utils/PointSegmentedDistribution.hpp`.
 This customized point definition takes number of classes and number of intensity channels as template arguments.
-These two are specified as target compiler definitions in the CMakeLists.txt
+These two are specified as target compiler definitions in the `CMakeLists.txt`

-Point Selector and Cvo PointCloud constructor: `include/unified_cvo/utils/CvoPointCloud.hpp`
+Point Selector and Cvo PointCloud constructor: `include/unified_cvo/utils/CvoPointCloud.hpp` .
+Ways of contructing it are available

 #### Install this library and import from cmake